amida-tech/blue-button-fhir/README.md

 This library translates [FHIR Resource Bundles](http://www.hl7.org/implement/standards/fhir/extras.html) to [blue button model](https://github.com/amida-tech/blue-button).

 Currently the following resources are supported in Bundles
+* Patient
+ * No consistency is checked between the Patient resource and patient references in other objects.
 * Allergy Intolerance
  * Adverse Reaction and Substance resources that are externally referenced from any Allergy Intolerance resource are assumed to be in the Bundle.
 * Condition